 I was lucky enough to be in Tokyo 10 years ago, where I followed a sea of people to Ueno park.
 Here, crowds of friends and family were gathering with their bento boxes for picnics under the drifts of blossom trees.
 It was a spectacle not to be missed and has instilled my passion for blossom trees ever since.
 Where can you see the Cherry Blossom festival in Japan?
 Here are some of the best place to see Hanami.

 Blossom trees really are worth their salt in the garden, so here are 10 reasons to find a space to plant them in yours.

 1. Blossom trees come in all shapes and sizes so there is one for any size of garden

-One of the best blossom trees for a small garden is the Amanogowa cherry tree.
-It can grow to only 4m high and is upright in shape growing to only about 2.5m wide, so is perfect for a tiny bijou front garden.
+One of the best blossom trees for a small garden is the Amanogowa cherry tree, which grows to only 4m high and about 2.5m wide.
+Because of it’s upright shape,it is perfect for a tiny bijou front garden.
+It is a great tree to screen passers by in the street.
 Prunus amanogowa has a very pretty semi-double blossom with the feint smell of almonds.
-It is a great tree to screen passers by in the street.
-A row of Amanogowas are just coming into bud outside our window now.
-If you are not sold on these Cherry trees, many Crab apple trees are also fairly compact for small gardens.
+We have a row of Amanogowas coming into bud outside our window now.
+Many Crab apple trees are also fairly compact for small gardens.